easypanel-io/website/docs/02-guides/08-wildcard-domain/index.md

 For example, if you are using Digital Ocean, you need to set the `DO_AUTH_TOKEN` environment variable.

+After this, make sure to restart the Traefik service.

 ## Step 3 - Create Your Wildcard Domain

 Now, go to your app "Domains" and click "Add Domain".
 You need to enable the "Wildcard domain" option and set the resolver name you created in Step 1.